|Year||25/3 Mbps||100/20 Mbps|

 #66 of 87

-Research unveiled at the conference found that, combined, Cass, Crow Wing, Morrison, Todd and Wadena counties could see more than $78.6 million in economic benefits over 15 years if broadband access and use improved.
-Tech expert Robert Gallardo, assistant director at the Purdue Center for Regional Development, produced profiles of all Minnesota counties using his Digital Divide Index.
+Morrison County is part of the Resilient Region and was included in their research that found that, combined, Cass, Crow Wing, Morrison, Todd and Wadena counties could see more than $78.6 million in economic benefits over 15 years if broadband access and use improved.

-Morrison County benefited from three state broadband grants:
+Morrison County benefited from three MN broadband grants:

 - 2017 – Benton Cooperative Telephone Company – Rice Ramey – GRANT $765,015